WV-design/Trinity-toolhead/README.md

 ## BOM:

-### GT2 belts only for now, gt3 needs way more tension.
+### GT2 belts only for now as gt3 needs a lot higher tension.

 | Amount | part | Note |
 |-|-|-|